Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 ufo 60:
 - By bugpesto.
-- From old Nintendo to new Nintendo, the evolution is crazy [fixme, glow].
+- From old to new generation.

 ufo 61:
 - By JigglypuffGD.